hmthien050209/hmthien050209.github.io/src/pages/index.md

   not completed yet 🙁

-In grade 8 and 9, I wrote some web games (mostly written with Vue) for use in my presentations, some of them are:
+In grade 8 and 9, I wrote some web games (mostly written with Vue) for use in my presentations; some of them are:

 - [quiz-game](https://github.com/hmthien050209/quiz-game): the first version of
   cross-word + multiple choices game for use in my team's literature